 - Targets the development of a coordinated international education and research strategy, including a consultation process with Faculties and other key players in internationalization, which this strategy document addresses.

-- Over the years, a number of Faculties and Departments have established significant initiatives to internationalize academic programs through participation in academic consortia or development of joint academic programs.
+- Over the years, a number of Faculties and Departments have established significant initiatives to internationalize academic programs through participation in academic consortia or the development of joint academic programs.

 b) Support for International Students

-The Institute recognizes the importance of skills and preparation that international students require to be successful, and that much needs to be done beyond language training, for example, to support international students so they can succeed in academic, social, cultural and economic contexts.
+The Institute recognizes the importance of skills and preparation that international students require to be successful, and that much needs to be done beyond language training, for example, to support international students so they can succeed in academic, social, cultural, and economic contexts.

 2.2 Challenges for International Engagement

-The consultation process with Faculties, other key players in internationalization and the Institute’s community, coupled with feedback received identified the following immediate challenges:
+The consultation process with Faculties, other key players in internationalization, and the Institute’s community, coupled with feedback received identified the following immediate challenges:

 - The development of a concise set of strategies for priority activities and geographic focus for making decisions at all levels in the Institute.